Duck housing, coops, and runs often resemble chicken coops or rabbit hutches without stilt-style legs.

 Ducks should never go without access to water for longer than eight hours.
-The ducks will need to at least dip their bills and heads into water on a daily basis – and will have a desire to swim even during the winter months.
+The ducks will need to at least dip their bills and heads into the water daily – and will have the desire to swim even during the winter months.

-Climbing predators like bobcats, mink, raccoons, and weasels will be able to climb up the walls of the run and garner access to the ducks inside and start attempting to work their way into the secured living quarters throughout the night.
+Climbing predators like bobcats, mink, raccoons, and weasels will be able to climb up the walls of the run, garner access to the ducks inside, and start attempting to work their way into the secured living quarters throughout the night.